iamckn/iamckn.github.io/source/_posts/2017-12-28-wireguard-vpn-chained-setup.markdown

 #Move into the gate folder
 cd chained-wireguard-ansible/gate/

-#Edit the hosts file in that directory to change the IP to your gate VPS
+#Edit the hosts file in that directory to change the IP to that of your gate VPS

 #Begin the installation process by running
 ansible-playbook wireguard.yml -u root -k -i hosts